Absence of log correction in entropy of large black holes: Conclusion

-The main difference between the calculations done here or in \cite{pm} with earlier loop quantum gravity calculations is the use of small $n$, {\em i.e.}, small Chern-Simons level compared to the area eigenvalue.
-The level is supposed to be determined by the classical horizon area, which is to be distinguished from the area eigenvalue $A$ arising upon quantization.
-In the earlier literature, the eigenvalue has been restricted to be close to or less than the classical area and that led to the logarithmic terms.
-But in a quantum theory, spectra are not given by classical values with small corrections.
-There do exist eigenvalues of the area operator differing from the classical area.
-If one goes to eigenvalues much larger than the fixed classical area, the increase in the degeneracy is purely exponential in the area eigenvalue and the entropy has no logarithmic term.
+The main difference between the calculations done here or in \cite{pm} with earlier loop quantum gravity calculations is the use of small $k$, {\em i.e.}, small Chern-Simons level compared to the area eigenvalue.
+The level is determined by the classical horizon area, which is to be distinguished from the area eigenvalue $A$ arising upon quantization.
+In the earlier literature, the classical area or Chern-Simons level has been taken to be large, which amounts to considering the area eigenvalue as restricted to be less than the classical area and that led to logarithmic correction terms.
+The present calculations show that if one considers area eigenvalues much larger than the fixed Chern-Simons level or classical area, the degeneracy is still exponential in the area eigenvalue but it is a pure exponential and the entropy ceases to have a logarithmic correction term involving the area eigenvalue.
+There is still a logarithmic correction, however, and it involves the Chern-Simons level or classical area.
+This did not appear in the earlier calculations because the Chern-Simons level was taken to be large and thereby ignored.
+It is when $k$ is finite that the correction involves this quantity rather than the area eigenvalue.
+The correction appears to involve the smaller of the two quantities -- the area eigenvalue or the classical area.

+The appearance of $k$ in the expression for the entropy is new and may cause some surprise.
+However, the states are defined by the projection constraint, which explicitly involves this parameter.
+This is the technical reason for the $k$-dependence of the degeneracy.
+This is analogous to the familiar dependence of energy eigenstates of the particle in a box on the classical length $L$, which enters the problem through the boundary condition on the eigenfunctions.
+The area $A$, like the energy, is a physical observable, but neither $k$ nor $L$ is an observable in the same sense as $A$ or the energy.
+They enter the problem as parameters and have no quantum interpretation because they refer to the classical area or the classical size of the box which are not directly quantized in the standard treatment of the problem.
+The parameters $k$ or $L$ determine the detailed spectrum of states from which they can also be determined.

+A $k$ dependence is also observed \cite{pm} in the SU(2) formulation with finite $k$ \cite{k} where there is no projection constraint, but the number of states is explicitly known from the SU$_q$(2) theory to involve $k$.
+If the numerical calculations of \cite{cor} are repeated with the full projection constraint involving a finite $k$, the logarithmic terms for large and small area eigenvalues can be checked.